an illustration of a brown Pacific Islander woman with black hair with a pink flower in her hair, she is breast feeding her baby who she carries.

 How long is the residency?

-3 months.
-For 2024, it will take place January through March 2024
+3+ months.
+For 2025, it will take place January through March 2025, if the artist(s) need more time this timeframe is flexible.

 Will the residency take place in a physical space or studio?